25th Division (South Vietnam): 1975

 On 17 January, III Corps launched an operation using the Division to retake Nui Ba Den.
 While artillery, helicopter gunships and RVNAF fighter-bombers pounded the PAVN position, Ranger patrols searched for PAVN artillery positions in the jungles north of the mountain.
 An airmobile assault was attempted, but PAVN antiaircraft artillery and small arms fire were effective in preventing the landing.
 By 26 January it was apparent that retaking Nui Ba Den was beyond the resources available to III Corps.
 The 46th Regiment, which had moved to the base of the mountain, was withdrawn to Tây Ninh Combat Base and the operation was terminated.
-Aided by the excellent observation that Nui Ba Den afforded, PAVN artillery continued to shell Tây Ninh City with heavy rockets and 130mm guns until the end of the month when the center was virtually deserted.
+Aided by the excellent observation that Nui Ba Den afforded, PAVN artillery continued to shell Tây Ninh City with heavy rockets and 130 mm guns until the end of the month when the center was virtually deserted.